mazzo23/raspiMPDytDLer/README.md

 # Installation of raspiMPDytDLer:

-This guide assumes you already have a clean raspbian with all nessesary network stuff configured and ready to go.
+This guide assumes you already have a clean raspbian with all necessary network stuff configured and ready to go.
 Here is where we start.
 Basic install routine for all Linux distros (i guess).